pbinkley/rcb-manual/sections/09-binding-vertical-filing-and-film-storage.md

 paper boxes holding twenty-five rolls of film.
 The longer rolls of film require spool storage.
 The Recordak Corporation furnishes spools with its film.
-Each spool{%- include columnbreak.html canvas=240 col=2 -%}&nbsp;will hold 200 feet of film; it fits in a cardboard box 4" x 4" x 1".
+Each spool{%- include columnbreak.html canvas=240 col=2 %} will hold 200 feet of film; it fits in a cardboard box 4" x 4" x 1".

 It is not known with certainty how